Every relationship encounters problems from time to time and our ability to solve these problems is what breaks or makes the relationship.

 These acts of service like cleaning, cooking, planting a garden, or even dropping the kids off at school need to be done with joy in order to be perceived as a gift of love.

-A lot of men feel chores are meant for only women but when you go out of your way to help a lady once in a while, it will be greatly appreciated.
+A lot of men feel house chores are only meant for women but when you go out of your way to help a lady once in a while, it will be greatly appreciated.

 4).
 Physical Touch: